base-org/pessimism/specs/ETL.md

 ### Pipeline
 Pipelines are used to represent some full component path in a DAG based `ComponentGraph`.
 Pipelines are also used for spawning concurrent component event loops routines.

-### UUID
+### Pipeline UUID (PUUID)
-All pipelines have a UUID that stores critical identification data.
+All pipelines have a PUUID that stores critical identification data.
 Pipeline UUIDs are used by higher order abstractions to:
 * Route invariant inputs between the ETL and Risk Engine
 * Understand when pipeline collisions between `PIDs` occur

 Pipeline UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
-This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that components can be reused when viable.
+This is done to ensure uniqueness of each component instance while also ensuring collision based properties so that overlaping components can be deduplicated when viable.

 A `PipelinePID` is encoded using the following 9 byte array sequence:
 ```